 Accessibility – to make art and creativity accessible to people that might not have access to it; to make our recruitment process transparent and open.

 Inclusivity – of diverse perspectives / stories, at all levels of the organisation and its work.

 Sustainability – social, environmental; economic.

 We are committed to increasing access to, and participation in, the arts for all of the culturally diverse communities of Sandwell.
 This includes residents, groups and organisations who are participants in our projects; the creatives we employ and nurture; and the partners we collaborate with.
-We do this because we believe that art is a vehicle for social change.
+We do this because art gives us the power to mould and shape our lives and experiences.

 Multistory has signed up for the More Than A Moment Pledge – the West Midlands Arts sector’s response – and its promise – to take radical, bold and immediate action to dismantle the systems that have for too long kept Black artists, creatives and employees from achieving their potential in the arts and cultural industries.
 We have updated our Equality, Diversity and Inclusion Action Plan; undertaken staff and Board unconscious bias and anti-racism training; and reviewed our recruitment and selection processes.
 We will continue this work, and attending quarterly learning meetings, as part of our commitment to the pledge.

 We commit to creating an environment where everyone feels safe within our workplace, and across our programmes, and we will continue to push the organisation and to challenge ourselves.